How Soon After Limb Lengthening Surgery Can I Walk?

 Timeline to Walk After Height Surgery

 How soon you begin walking after height surgery depends on the method or nailing technique used, in addition to how fast your bones heal (consolidate).
-Internal nail methods facilitate faster consolidation of bone, they’re the best choice if you want to resume physical activity soon after your surgery.
+Internal nail methods facilitate faster consolidation of bone.
+They’re the best choice if you want to resume physical activity soon after your surgery.

 Walking With STRYDE

 Since the STRYDE nail is full weight-bearing, it’s the most convenient option if you want to retain mobility and recover as quickly as possible.
 Believe it or not, many patients start walking with the help of crutches or a walker the day they get out of surgery!
-Though you might have to use a wheelchair if you’re traveling long distances.
+However, you might have to use a wheelchair if you’re traveling long distances.

 For STRYDE and other intramedullary procedures, a general rule of thumb applies: